ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

 4. Scroll down to the DNS Records section and click **Add** to create a new record:
    1. Type: **CNAME**
    2. Name: **secure-file-storage**
-   3. Alias: The **Ingress subdomain** of your cluster Something like YOUR-CLUSTER-NAME-e012345678901234f61a87aaaaaaaa3a-0000.us-south.containers.appdomain.cloud.
+   3. Alias: The **Ingress subdomain** of your cluster.
 You can obtain the correct value in the shell by executing the following command:
       ```sh
       echo $INGRESS_SUBDOMAIN
       ```